From Who Said What to Who They Are: Modular Training-free Identity-Aware LLM Refinement of Speaker Diarization

 We used the speaker verification model \emph{TitaNet-Large}~\cite{koluguri2022titanet} to extract speaker embeddings and \emph{Parakeet-TDT-0.6B-v2}~\cite{parketeernvidia} for generating transcripts with word-level timestamps.
 For diarization, we evaluated two models: \emph{Sortformer-Diarizer-4spk-v1} (Sortformer)~\cite{parksortformer} and \emph{Pyannote Speaker-diarization-3.1}~\cite{Plaquet23}.
 Since Sortformer was trained on 90-second inputs, it does not generalize well to long recordings.
 To address this issue, we segmented each audio into shorter chunks, applied diarization independently, and then reconciled speaker labels across chunks.
 Specifically, we computed an average embedding for each predicted speaker within a chunk and clustered all average embeddings across chunks to align speaker labels.
 To determine the optimal chunk length, we performed a grid search on the AMI-SDM development split~\cite{landini2022bayesian}, where a 250-second chunk with a 5-second overlap yielded substantially lower DER than the 90-second setting.
 Since the number of speakers is unknown a priori, we set Sortformer’s maximum to its limit of four and used Pyannote’s default setting.

-For speaker re-verification, we used Faiss~\cite{douze2024faiss} with the \emph{IndexFlatIP} setting, and set the number of retrieved neighbors to 10.
-We tested our proposed method using two LLMs: \emph{GPT-4.1}~\cite{achiam2023gpt} (default settings) and \emph{Qwen-3-8B}~\cite{yang2025qwen3}.
+For speaker re-verification, we used Faiss~\cite{douze2024faiss} with the \emph{IndexFlatIP} setting and set the number of retrieved neighbors to 10.
+We tested our proposed method using three LLMs: \emph{GPT-4.1}~\cite{achiam2023gpt} (default settings), \emph{Qwen-3-8B}, and \emph{Qwen-3-32B}~\cite{yang2025qwen3}.
 The LLM’s confidence threshold is set to 0.9.
-In addition to the prompt described in Section~\ref{sec:method}, we added safeguards for \emph{Qwen-3-8B} to enforce consistent output formatting, including using specific identities rather than general labels like “main” or “background,” and ensuring that all original speaker labels were considered.
+In addition to the prompt described in Section~\ref{sec:method}, we added safeguards for \emph{Qwen-3} to enforce consistent output formatting, including using specific identities rather than general labels like “main” or “background,” and ensuring that all original speaker labels were considered.
+Also, for AMI-SDM, where multiple speaker may share similar roles (e.g., multiple developers), we ran \emph{Qwen-3} in thinking mode and expanded the identity detection prompt to require per-speaker evidence and more fine-grained role differentiation.
 Evaluation followed standard SD procedures.
 We calculated the Diarization Error Rate (DER) using pyannote.metrics~\cite{pyannote.metrics} with a 0.25s collar.
 DER captures three types of errors: missed detection (ground-truth speech not detected), false alarms (speech detected but not in the ground-truth), and confusion (wrong speaker assigned).
 For the AMI corpus, with ground-truth transcripts available, we also report WER to evaluate transcription accuracy.